kyma-project/busola/docs/extensibility/resources.md

 ## _list_ section

 The **list** section presents the resources of a kind, that is, Secrets or ConfigMaps, and comes with a few predefined columns: **Name**, **Created**, and **Labels**.
-Should you want to add your own columns, see [Customize UI display](display-section.md) to learn how to customize both list and details views.
+If you want to add your own columns, see [Customize UI display](display-section.md) to learn how to customize both list and details views.

 ## _details_ section

 The **details** section presents the resource details.
 To customize it, see [Customize UI display](display-section.md).
 The default details header contains some basic information.
-The body is empty by default.
+By default, the body is empty.

 ## Value preprocessors